 - Vision problems

 Like with Wernicke’s encephalopathy, Korsakoff’s syndrome can eventually lead to coma and death.
-As a joint problem, both of the syndromes that make up wet brain are extremely severe and should be dealt with as soon as possible in order for the individual to be able to avoid further, serious effects.
+As a joint problem, both of the syndromes that make up wet brain are extremely severe and should be dealt with as soon as possible in order for the individual to be able to avoid further, serious effects and neurological symptoms.

 Wet brain is the direct result of a lack of thiamine in the body, making it hard for the brain to process sugar into the energy it requires to function properly.
 People can develop wet brain for a number of reasons, either because they are suffering from cancer, a chronic infection or infections, or AIDS.
 People who don’t eat enough, are on extreme and dangerous diets, and/or who have eating disorders like anorexia can also become thiamine deficient and develop wet brain.

 However, the most common reason this issue develops is as a result of alcohol abuse.
 This is why the disorder is sometimes called alcoholic encephalopathy or alcoholic dementia.

 According to the National Institute on Alcohol Abuse and Alcoholism, the liver requires the use of so many nutrients to process large amounts of alcohol regular drinkers consume that, eventually, it starts to call on the nutrients meant for other areas of the body to get what it needs.
 This is what leads to a vitamin B1 or thiamine deficiency that causes this brain disorder in most people who have it.

 Unfortunately, around 80 or 90 percent of the individuals who develop Wernicke’s encephalopathy develop Korsakoff’s syndrome afterward, leading to serious memory loss, social withdrawal, confusion, moodiness, and potentially even outbursts of aggression and anger.
-As such, it is important to be able to cope with strange behaviors your loved one may now exhibit as a result of the disorder.
+As such, it is important to be able to cope with strange behaviors your loved one may now exhibit as a result of these rare disorders.

 Following these strategies can help you in dealing with someone who is suffering from wet brain or any kind of alcohol-related brain impairment syndrome:

 - Speaking in soothing tones